 Stipends are paid by the first of each month.

-If you haven’t done so already, please enter your “physical location” address immediately in my.harvard.edu, Classcard (HBS), or Helios (HLS).
+Due to COVID-19, Harvard students are now living and learning all over the world.
+As a result, all students must update their physical location for Fall 2020 and Spring 2021.
+If you haven’t done so already, please enter your physical location address immediately in my.harvard.edu, Classcard (HBS), or Helios (HLS).
 Here are instructions on how to update your physical address in my.harvard.edu.

 Nonresident Alien Stipend/ Scholarship Recipients located outside the US

-If your location changes during the fall semester, either to a different country or upon entry to the U.S., you must immediately update your “physical location” address in my.harvard.edu, Classcard (HBS) or Helios (HLS).
+If your location changes during the academic year, either to a different country or upon entry to the U.S., you must immediately update your “physical location” address in my.harvard.edu, Classcard (HBS) or Helios (HLS).
 This is necessary to remain in compliance with U.S. tax and immigration laws.
 Changes made by the 15th of any month will be updated on the next month’s stipend/scholarship payment.

-If you are a Nonresident Alien stipend/ scholarship recipient located in the US and are on a F or J visa, your stipend/ scholarship payment will be taxed at 14% in the absence of a previously claimed tax treaty benefit.
+If you are a Nonresident Alien stipend/scholarship recipient located in the U.S. and you are on a F or J visa, your stipend/scholarship payment will be taxed at 14% in the absence of a previously claimed tax treaty benefit.
 All other visa types will be taxed at 30%.
 At the end of the tax calendar year, you will receive an IRS Form 1042-S from Harvard detailing your scholarship income and any tax withholding or treaty benefits claimed.
 You will use this form when you file your US Tax Return with the IRS.
 For further information or questions, please contact the Nonresident Alien Tax Compliance Group at 617-495-8500 ext.
 5. The Harvard International Office also has information on taxes.

 Stipend/ Scholarship Recipients that are US Citizens or Permanent Residents